 Post-launch support and maintenance

-Post-launching support and maintenance is an operation which includes supporting and careful app observation by the team to manage all unexpected behavior.
-This stage cannot be skipped as long as the company is interested in excellent users’ experience and establishing long-lasting relationships with them.
+Post-launching support and maintenance is an operation that includes supporting and careful app observation by the team to manage all unexpected behavior.
+This stage cannot be skipped as long as the company is interested in excellent user experience and establishing long-lasting relationships with them.

 It is obvious that quality takes time.
 All mobile applications are obligatory to provide excellent performance.
-They come in different shapes and sizes and it is almost impossible to give a certain answer to questions like “how long does it take to make an app”.
-However, there is a way to make some generalization.
-For that, we’ll use analogy and the reader will be able to make pretty accurate assumptions about his application development time comparing our example with his needs.
+They come in different shapes and sizes, and it is almost impossible to give a certain answer to questions like “how long does it take to make an app”.
+However, there is a way to make some generalizations.
+For that, we’ll use an analogy, and the reader will be able to make pretty accurate assumptions about his app development timeline, comparing our example with his needs.

 HOW LONG DOES IT TAKE TO MAKE AN APP: EXAMPLE OF A FOOD DELIVERY SERVICE

-Almost every restaurant offers delivery but the ways of carrying it out differ considerably.
-The customers are not interested in long ordering over the phone anymore whereas they can make a few taps on their phone.
+Almost every restaurant offers delivery, but the ways of carrying it out differ considerably.
+Customers are not interested in long ordering over the phone anymore; they can make a few taps on their phone.
 They prefer simplicity and accessibility.
-So how long does it take to create an app that corresponds to users’ needs and improve the business?
+So how long does it take to create an app that corresponds to users’ needs and improves the business?
 We’ll try to go through each development stage and give their average timeline using the example of such an application.
-In order to shorten the app development timeline, the stages could be done in parallel however some of them must be delivered separately.
+In order to shorten the app development timeline, the stages could be done in parallel; however, some of them must be delivered separately.

 Planning Stage (2 – 3 weeks)